dbzguy56/sequentialImpulseCPP/README.md

 Currently the code detects collision using the [gjk algorithm](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80%93Keerthi_distance_algorithm).
 Another great interactive demo of the gjk (and minkowski difference) is located at [this page](https://cse442-17f.github.io/Gilbert-Johnson-Keerthi-Distance-Algorithm/).

+Originally I started this project in Jai, check it out at this [link](https://github.com/dbzguy56/sequentialImpulse).

 ## Video on Youtube
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=eXs0cLVw3w8" target="_blank">